mousashuaib/StarHunter/README.md

 When a star is collected:
 - 🔊 A sound effect is played
 - 🎞️ A short animation is triggered:
-  - Star changes size and rotation
+  - Star changes size
+  - Star rotates briefly
-- ⭐ The score increases immediately
+- ⭐ The player’s score increases immediately

 ---

 ## 🔄 Game Loop
-The game uses a standard game loop structure:
+The game uses a standard game loop architecture:
-- `update()` – handles movement, collision, timers, and game logic
+- `update()` – handles player movement, collision detection, timers, and game logic
-- `draw()` – renders background, player, stars, UI elements
+- `draw()` – renders the background, player, stars, and UI elements

-This ensures smooth animation and consistent gameplay.
+This approach ensures smooth animation and consistent gameplay.

 ---

 ## 🎨 Assets Used
-All assets were selected manually and loaded correctly using JavaScript:
+All assets were selected manually and loaded correctly using JavaScript.

 ### Images
 - Player character sprite